bonzaiferroni/bonzAI/README.md

 Most of the tooling here has been taken directly from https://github.com/screepers/screeps-typescript-starter

-run `npm install` to install dependencies.
+1. Run `npm install` to install dependencies.

-Create a copy of `config.example.json` and rename it to `config.json`.
+2. Create a copy of `config.example.json` and rename it to `config.json`.

-Then, on the `config.json` file, change the `username` and `password` properties with your Screeps credentials.
+3. Then, on the `config.json` file, change the `username` and `password` properties with your Screeps credentials.
 The `config.json` file is where you set up your development environment.
 If you want to push your code to another branch, for example.

-The command `gulp build` will compile/push your code.
+4. Run `gulp build` to compile/push your code.
+Run `gulp copyLocal` if you only need the code to go to the path set in `config.json` (like with a private server).
+Running `gulp watchUpload` or `gulp watchLocal` will have the code watch for changes and push code to the server or your local folder, respectively.

 #### Gulp Tasks
 A variety of gulp tasks have been provided...